-We are now accepting applications for the 2013 growing season.
-Applications with instructions can be downloaded HERE.
+We are now accepting applications for the 2014 growing season.

-Eighth Day Farm (Holland, MI) is recruiting up to four men and four women to participate in an intern-apprentice program, mid-May through August 2013 .
+Eighth Day Farm, (Holland, MI) is recruiting up to six people to participate in an intern-apprentice practicum, May-August 2014.
 Selected interns will possess an interest in agriculture and creation care along with the physical and emotional dedication to work and learn.
 Interns will also need to demonstrate a commitment to the Christian faith and a desire to live, cooperate and grow in a spiritual community.
-Interns will be compensated by having their housing, food shares from the farm and food stipend provided.
-40-hour work week.
+Housing, food shares from the farm and food stipend will be provided.
+40-hour work-week.
 Independent study for college credit (optional and pending approval).
 Applicants should apply through application form and submit one character reference.

 Who should apply:

-The Eighth Day Farm intern-apprentice program is designed for younger adults, currently enrolled or recently graduated college and graduate students.
-The program is ideal for aspiring farmers but also for anyone interested in exploring and practicing a holistic and close existence to food and land with the encouragement and support of a Christian community.
+The Eighth Day Farm internship practicum is designed for younger adults, currently enrolled or recently graduated college and graduate students.
+The program is ideal for someone discerning a vocation as a farmer but also for anyone interested in exploring and practicing a holistic and close existence to food and land with the encouragement and support of a Christian community.

 Overview of the farm:

 Eighth Day Farm was started by Jeff Roessing (MDiv, Western Seminary) in the Spring of 2010 on two small plots of land outside of Holland, Michigan.
 In 2011 we began our identity as an urban farm by appropriating a .4-acre plot of land in town that was formerly a pre-school.
-Based on the success of that location, a developer passionate about New Urbanism invited us to farm a 2-acre section of a parking lot in a dying strip mall.
-Asphalt and the soil beneath was removed.
+Based on the success of that location, a developer passionate about New Urbanism invited us to farm a 2-acre section of a parking lot in a dying strip mall on the north side of Holland.
+Asphalt and the soil beneath were removed.
 New soil and several treatments of compost were added to reclaim land that was otherwise lost to the sprawl of consumerism.

 Community development is difficult.
 Organic farming is also difficult.
 Reshaping our community through urban farming is thus highly daunting.
-As we reclaim properties for agriculture, teach people how to raise plants and eat nutritious food; as we love our neighbors and carefully deepen our faith practices, we believe we are merely returning to old patterns of living that have been lost to our present society.
-Daunting as the vision and mission may be, we are compelled by faith to move ahead into our fourth growing season.
+As we reclaim properties for agriculture, teach people how to raise plants and eat nutritious food; as we love our neighbors and carefully deepen our faith practices, we believe we are merely returning to old patterns of living that have been forgotten by our present society.
+Daunting as the vision and mission may be, we are compelled by faith to move ahead into our fifth growing season.

-We believe the recruitment of 4-8 farm intern-apprentices will be a substantial part of the farm’s educational mission and will also position able bodies to ensure a stability of labor for the farm’s longevity.
-The intern program will be directed by Jeff Roessing and Joshua Banner (Minister of Music and Arts, Hope College, MCS Regent College).
+The internship practicum is a substantial part of the farm’s educational mission and will also position able bodies to ensure a stability of labor for the farm’s longevity.
+The intern program will be directed by Jeff Roessing, Joshua Banner and Kyle VanEearden.